AgustinaLazzati/Automatic-License-Plate-Recognition/README.md

 ### Code Sections
 - initial data data exploration at `DataExplorations`
-- protocal testing and definition at `PROTOCOL`
+- protocal testing and definition at `protocol`
 - YOLO test code and models at `YOLO`
 - character segmentation pipelines at `CharacterSegmentation`
 - character descriptors and classification at `CharacterDescriptors`